linuxserver/docker-planka/README.md

 Web UI is accessible at http://SERVERIP:PORT.
 An external postgres database is required.

-Default login is demo@demo.demo with a password of demo.
-Once you've created your own user account be sure to login to it and delete the demo account.
+Once you've run your first time setup you can safely remove the DEFAULT_ environment variables.
+They will overwrite any changes made to the default user in the web UI (passwords, display names, etc.) on startup if left in place.

 ### Migration from Official Image